 Curiosity overtook the audience with one member asking whether dividing the face of his company resulted in also dividing his team.
 To which John responded; “I am very proud of all the work we carry out, we have built an excellent team with an expertise in all aspects of design and project management meaning we are able to handle all aspects of a project.

 We are one office, one team.
-Whilst certain team leaders liaise with our retail and Residential clients, we all work on every type of project.
+Whilst certain team leaders liaise with our retail and Residential clients with the help of Construction – Braga Builders Roofing and we all work on every type of project.

 Our designers are able to handle any type of design, with ability and a confidence.”